cds-snc/platform-forms-client/public/static/content/en/terms-and-conditions.md

 Personal information is also collected in compliance with the [Privacy Act](https://laws.justice.gc.ca/eng/acts/P-21/index.html).

-### We use hCaptcha and maliciousfile scanning to protect form security
+### We use hCaptcha and malicious file scanning to protect form security

 The use of [hCaptcha](https://www.hcaptcha.com/) helps us detect and block spam and automated abuse or threats from bots.
 Learn more about this third-party provider's [privacy policy](https://www.hcaptcha.com/privacy) and [terms of service](https://www.hcaptcha.com/terms).